 I fell in love with the sound and possibilities of electronic music at a young age.
 I took synthesis lessons as a teen in the 1970s, learning on a modular Steiner-Parker Synthasystem.
 A kit-based PAiA modular was my dorm room companion in college.
 Soon after I graduated, I got a job at Sequential Circuits, where I contributed to several instruments and created Vector Synthesis.
 I went on to work for Digidesign, Marion Systems (Tom Oberheim), and was the chief engineer at Roland R&D US.

 I’ve always enjoyed sharing what I’ve learned.
 I taught synthesis at UCLA Extension, was the technical editor for Music Technology and Recording magazines, and wrote a column for Keyboard magazine.
-I continue today, co-writing Patch & Tweak – the new book on modular synthesis – with Kim Bjørn, and writing module reviews for Synth & Software.
+I continue today, co-writing Patch & Tweak – the new book on modular synthesis – with Kim Bjørn, and maintaining a Patreon channel for beginning to advanced users.
 I also regularly play modular music live under the name Alias Zone, plus jam with others.

 I also have a lot of experience creating online training.
 Before I started Learning Modular, I recorded nearly 50 online courses on creating graphics for television and film for lynda.com (now LinkedIn Learning).
 I've brought this experience of how to teach a difficult, technical subject in a patient, step-by-step manner to my modular synthesis courses.